enterprisemodules/ora_profile/documentation/oem_agent/software.md

+## Experience the Power of Puppet for Oracle

-If you want to play and experiment with this type, please take a look at our playgrounds.
-At our playgrounds, we provide you with a pre-installed environment, where you experiment with these Puppet types.
+If you want to play and experiment with Puppet and Oracle, please take a look at our playgrounds.
+At our playgrounds, we provide you with a pre-installed environment, where you experiment fast and easy.

-Look at our playgrounds [here](/playgrounds#oracle)
+{% include super_hero.html title="For Oracle" ref="/playgrounds#oracle" %}

 ## Attributes